 Walkabout emu oil benefits: tooth and bone remineralizer, anti-inflammatory, is excellent for the skin and has anti-wrinkling/anti-aging properties and contains vitamins A, D and E. This is only a truncated list of the many benefits of this traditional fat!

 Many cosmetic creams and lotions are infused with synthetic vitamins, similar to many oral vitamins on the shelf.
-The best topical creams that I have found to contain naturally occuring fat soluble vitamins are: Walkabout Emu Oil Topical and Lipidology Serenity Now.
+The best topical creams that I have found to contain naturally occuring fat soluble vitamins are: Walkabout Emu Oil and Lipidology.

-Emu oil Topical contains all the same vitamins as the oral emu oil; vitamins A, D, E and K2- all of which are great for skin health.
+Emu oil contains vitamins A, D, E and K2- all of which are great for skin health.

-Lipidology Serenity Now is a whipped, grass-fed beef tallow cream that contains vitamins A, D, K and E, all which are highly bioabsorbable.
+LIpidology tallow is a whipped, grass-fed/finished beef tallow cream that contains vitamins A, D, K and E, all which are highly bioabsorbable.
 Tallow is also high in conjugated linoleic acid (CLA) which has anti inflammatory properties.

 Both of these topical creams are unadulterated- all the factors and cofactors that nature deemed necessary for these fats to work at their optimal are left intact—nothing added in or taken out.
 Emu and tallow are great for soothing, moisturizing and feeding the skin with essential, naturally occuring vitamins that stimulate cell regeneration, moisturize deeply into the skin, and can heal skin abnormalities as well as cleanse the skin of bacteria and bring a healthy glow to the face and body.